mostmark/single-node-kafka/README.md

 # Single Node Kafka cluster on OpenShift

 Example of how to use a single node Kafka 3.7 cluster on OpenShift using a Helm chart.
-This can be deployed on the [Red Hat OpenShift Developer Sandbox](https://developers.redhat.com/developer-sandbox) environment.
+This can be deployed on the [Red Hat OpenShift Developer Sandbox](https://developers.redhat.com/developer-sandbox) environment for development and testing.

     git clone https://github.com/mostmark/single-node-kafka.git && cd single-node-kafka